Originally posted November 9, 2018

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
-To make an appointment with any of CEENTA’s ENT doctors, call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+To make an appointment with any of CEENTA’s ENT doctors, you may schedule online, through myCEENTAchart, or by calling 704-295-3000.

 Are you or your child constantly dealing with sore tonsils?
 Find out common symptoms of tonsil infections and how a tonsillectomy could help.